 What are software design documents?

-A software design document—sometimes called software design specification—is a detailed plan for developing a piece of software.
+A software design document (SDD) is sometimes called software design specification or software development document—is a detailed plan for developing a piece of software.
 An SDD should outline the finished software’s functionality (specs) and your team’s plans to build it (timeline, goals, etc.).

 Whether you’re an independent contractor or a project manager at a large company, this much stays true: For any project that will take longer than a month, you should create an SDD before you start coding.
 It’s tempting to skip the planning steps and get right into coding.
-After all, software design documents aren’t exactly fun to make.
 But trust us, taking the time to create a good SDD will save you from future headaches.

 Software design documents break down nearly every aspect of a software development project: What problem will the software solve?
 What will the final product look like?
 How does the internal architecture function?
-(We’ll get into the specifics of what to include in your SDD later.)
+When you create your SDD, you'll plan all these factors in advance.

 Why are SDDs important?

-If you’re a developer, you’ve maybe been here before: You’ve written thousands of lines of code only to realize you and your client had completely different visions for the project.
-That’s thousands of lines of code—and who knows how many hours of work—you might have to scrap.
+If you’re a developer, you might have been here before: You’ve written thousands of lines of code only to realize you and your client had completely different visions for the project.
+That’s hours upon hours of work you might have to scrap.

 SDDs also help streamline the coding process.
 To create an SDD, you have to think through your entire system architecture before writing any code.
 This allows you to anticipate any snags or roadblocks and plan around them.
 As various team members work to build out their respective parts of the software, there’s a centralized document that outlines features, dependencies, and other useful bits of information.